 Plus, come tax time, you’ll appreciate not having to sift through all your personal records to pull out income and expense information to file your business taxes.

-Our guide to the best business bank accounts can help you find one that fits your business needs.
-We recommend Novo as an excellent option for most businesses because it’s free, simple to use, and integrates with top financial tools, like QuickBooks and Gusto.
+Our guide to the best business checking accounts can help you find one that fits your business needs.
+We recommend Novo as an excellent option for most businesses.
+It’s a fintech company that delivers free and simple-to-use small business banking powered by Middlesex Federal Savings F.A.
+And, conveniently, it integrates with top financial tools like QuickBooks and Gusto.

 #6 – File Annual LLC Reports